-The University's rules for Internal Moderation are as follows:
+The university's rules for Internal Moderation are as follows:

 - Level 4 work does not contribute to the final award category and will be marked by one Marker.9 - All summatively assessed work at levels 5, 6 and 7, except assessments weighted at 30% or less of the module total, must be moderated or double-marked based on a sample across the full spread of grades to verify the overall marking standard.
-The process for completing moderation paperwork is detailed in the University's Quality Handbook.
-Please remember that moderation paperwork will be seen by External Examiners and may be shared with students in the case of a complaint or appeal. - The table below details the moderation required at each level.
+The process for completing moderation paperwork is detailed in the university's Quality Handbook.
+Please remember that External Examiners will see moderation paperwork, and it may be shared with students in the case of a complaint or appeal. - The table below details the moderation required at each level.
 There are ten separate marks 'bandings' (0-9, 10-19, 20-29, 30-39, 40-49, 50-59, 60-69, 70-79, 80-89, 90-100).